Inverse Engineering of Optical Constants in Photochromic Micron-Scale Hybrid Films: Data-Driven Effective Optical Modeling of Photochromic Micron-Scale Hybrid Films

 Each layer is represented as $M_i = I_i P_i$, where $I_k$ denotes the interface matrix and $P_i$ represents the propagation matrix describing light propagation through the $i$-th layer, as expressed in Equation~(\ref{eq:transfermatrix}).
 The elements $\alpha_{i,i+1}$ and $\gamma_{i,i+1}$ vary depending on the polarization of the incoming light.
 The accumulated phase $\delta_i$ is given by:

 The accumulated phase $\delta_i$ is given by:

 where complex-valued $n_i$ represents the sum of the refractive index and extinction coefficient (replaced by pseudo-refractive index $\tilde{n}^{P,I}$ and pseudo-extinction coefficient $\tilde{k}^{P,I}$ in photochromically active layers), $d_i$ denotes the layer thickness, $\theta_i$ represents the angle of incidence, and $\lambda$ denotes the wavelength of the incoming light.
 The elements of the resulting system matrix yield the reflection and transmission properties of the photochromic hybrid film in each state.
 The model performs this calculation at each wavelength and incident angle to predict the transmittance and reflectance of the hybrid film ($T_{\text{model}}^{P,I}(\lambda, \theta; \phi)$).
 We compute the mean square error against the available experimental data.
-The model trains based on the loss obtained from predictions across all samples.
-The loss during training is calculated as:
+We frame parameter extraction as a nonlinear inverse problem in which the model parameters $\phi$ are updated to minimize an objective function~\cite{Tarantola2005, Fujiwara2007, Dutta2022}, specifically the mean-squared error (MSE) between model-predicted and experimentally measured transmittances.
+The optimization objective is:

-By optimizing the model with this loss function, we ensure that the pseudo-optical constants converge to best match the experimental data.
-We determine the parameters that minimize this loss.
+Here, $\Lambda$ and $\Theta$ denote the sets of sampled wavelengths and incidence angles, respectively.
+The squared norm provides a smooth, everywhere-differentiable objective compatible with gradient-based optimization.
+All parameters in $\phi$, including the wavelength-independent compression factors $\kappa^P$ and $\kappa^I$, contribute to the computed transmittance model through the accumulated phase term in Equation~(\ref{eq:delta}) and are therefore simultaneously updated during the minimization of $\mathcal{L}(\phi)$.
+The summation assigns equal weight to each wavelength sample, implicitly treating the spectrophotometer as having approximately uniform precision across the 200--1100 nm range.
+By optimizing the model with this objective function, we ensure that the pseudo-optical constants converge to best match the experimental data.
+We determine the parameters that minimize this objective.
 Once the optimal optical constants and compression ratios are identified, transmittance predictions can be generated for any desired thickness, wavelengths and incident angles.
 As shown in Fig.~\ref{fig:figure2}(c), predictions in each state naturally enable determination of optical modulation through this framework.